Harshrai1023/Automatic-Number-Plate-Recognition-ANPR-Yolo-Streamlit/readme.md

 ## Dataset

-The dataset used for the training the YOLOv8 model can be downloaded from the Roboflow website [here](https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e/dataset/4).
+The dataset used for the training the YOLOv8 model is License Plate Recognition Image Dataset - resized640_aug3x-ACCURATE and can be downloaded from the Roboflow website [here](https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e/dataset/4).